 -

-fields like dollar amounts and dates to save file space, where
+Utilizes packed fields for numeric data such as dollar amounts and dates to reduce file size.

 -